 Where is Robin Hood from?

-This is a widely debated topic and in fact there’s a heated dispute from two counties of Nottinghamshire and Yorkshire.
+This is a widely debated topic and in fact, there’s a heated dispute between two counties of Nottinghamshire and Yorkshire.

 Nottinghamshire is officially known as Robin Hood country and there are countless Robin Hood tales that mention the city of Nottingham and around the area too.